tuandao8826/Template/migrator.md

 ## 🧱 Step 3: Create a Migration

+**Note**: Make sure to configure the database path in Src/Configurations/databases.json.
 To create a new migration file based on changes in your models, run the following command:

 ```powershell